parasat00/parasat00/README.md

 ###

-<p align="left">My name is Parassat Zhangbyrbay and I'm a Frontend Developer from Kazakhstan.</p>
+<p align="left">My name is Parassat Zhangbyrbay and I'm a Backend Developer from Kazakhstan.</p>

 ###